ImNateBerry/SpotifyToYoutubeTomp3/README.md

 ## **Features**
 - Utilizes Spotify and Youtube APIs in order to scrape and find song data
 - Utilizes yt-dlp in order to download Youtube files into mp3 format

-## **Installation**
-Due to possible legal issues, I have chosen to not show how to download this project.
-This project was built simply for me to explore using APIs and python.

 ## **Video Demo**
 Watch me run the program (Unfortunately there is no sound on the recording and I stop the program to avoid the video from being too long)